Sharing aggregate findings from genomics research with stakeholders

 - Encourages researchers to foster strong and long-lasting collaborative relationships with relevant communities

-Our ethics team is examining the philosophical justifications for our partners to return aggregated genomics findings, taking into consideration their local contexts and capacity.
-They're also working with a small number of study sites to develop materials to support dissemination activities, which will be made available to all study sites, and to evaluate the outcomes of these efforts.
+Our ethics team examined the philosophical justifications for our partners to return aggregated genomics findings, taking into consideration their local contexts and capacity.
+They also worked with a small number of study sites to develop materials to support dissemination activities, which were made available to all study sites, and evaluated the outcomes of these efforts.

 - Kerasidou A. Sharing the knowledge: sharing aggregate genomic findings with research participants in developing countries.
 Dev World Bioeth.
 2015 Dec;15(3):267-74. doi: 10.1111/dewb.12071.
 Epub 2014 Oct 8.